 - Communication Applications.
 Support for Internet communication applications, such as interactive Games, Telephony, and Conferencing applications, which are often difficult to use when behind a Firewall, is included. - Special Internet Applications.
 Applications which use non-standard connections or port numbers are normally blocked by the Firewall.
 The ability to define and allow such applications is provided, to enable such applications to be used normally. - Virtual Servers.
 This feature allows Internet users to access Internet servers on your LAN.
-The required setup is quick and easy. - DMZ.
-One (1) PC on your local LAN can be configured to allow unrestricted 2-way communication with Servers or individual users on the Internet.
+The required setup is quick and easy. - DDNS Support.
+DDNS (Dynamic DNS) allows Internet users to connect to Virtual Servers on your LAN using a domain name, even if your IP address is not fixed. - Multi-DMZ.
+For each WAN (Internet) IP address allocated to you, one (1) PC on your local LAN can be configured to allow unrestricted 2-way communication with Servers or individual users on the Internet.
 This provides the ability to run programs which are incompatible with Firewalls. - URL Filter.
 Use the URL Filter to block access to undesirable Web sites by LAN users. - Internet Access Log.
 See which Internet connections have been made. - Access Control.
 Using the Access Control feature, you can assign LAN users to different groups, and determine which Internet services are available to each group. - VPN Pass through Support.
 PCs with VPN (Virtual Private Networking) software using PPTP, L2TP and IPSec are transparently supported no configuration is required.